sam-astro/Astro8-Computer/README.md

-JMPZ <val>  01111   : jump to <val> if the value in reg A is equal to zero JMPC <val>  10000   : jump if the carry bit is set LDAIN       10001   : load from reg A as memory address, then copy value from memory into A (allows for 16-bit addressing) HLT         10010   : stop the clock
+JMPZ <val>  01111   : jump to <val> if the value in reg A is equal to zero JMPC <val>  10000   : jump if the carry bit is set LDAIN       10001   : load from reg A as memory address, then copy value from memory into A (allows for 16-bit addressing) LDLGE       10010   : use value directly after this instruction as the address, then copy from memory at that address to reg A and advance counter by 2
+HLT         10011   : stop the clock
-OUT         10011   : copy value from reg A to display reg
+OUT         10100   : copy value from reg A to display reg